1m5/1m5-core/src/main/java/io/onemfive/core/did/README.md

 * AES symmetric keys for encrypting identity keys and as session keys
 * SHA256 hashing for signatures and other integrity verifications
 * ElGamal for asymmetric keys
+* Multiple identities per person are supported to take into consideration different aspects of life

 ### Individuals must have the tools to access and control their identities
 Self-sovereign identity holders must be able to easily retrieve identity attributes and verified claims as well